lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 As an aside, reliable delivery can be used on less dependable mediums (like wireless).
 These are the same protocols as the network layer: GBN and SR. More reliable forms oflinks like twisted pair or fiber don't need this.

-***MAC Protocols: CSMA, CSMA/CD, Token Passing, Token Ring, and Ethernet***
+***MAC Protocols: CSMA, CSMA/CD, Token Passing, Token Ring, and Ethernet*** MAC protocols can be grouped into either *random access* or * Token rings release their token after reception of a frame while another protocol called FDDI releases the token after it has transmitted its own frame.

 ---

 MAC (media access control): physical device address

 PPP link: before communication, two hosts need to establish the link, authenticate and configure the network layer, open

+Polling: a centralized master invites slaves to transmit in turn which is good for avoiding collisions but bad because of overhead

+Token passing: a token for transmitting is passed from node to node typically in a ring of nodes (physically a ring or logical a ring and physically a bus)

 ---